jddevcloud/jddevcloud/README.md

 ## My skills are focused on deploying infrastructure using IaC pipelines, developing automation processes and managing clusters on k8s (And all tools in relation)

-## Having said that, hoping you can find an answer or a piece of code that could help on your cloud journey
+## Having said that, I really hope you can find an answer or a piece of code that could help on your cloud journey